Operation to flush out Indian air base attackers enters second night

 As night fell, it was unclear whether two or more militants were still at large after Saturday's pre-dawn raid on the Pathankot air base in northwestern Punjab state.
 Four attackers have been confirmed killed.

-"The area cannot be declared fully sanitized," Air Marshal Anil Khosla told a news briefing in New Delhi.
+"The area cannot be declared fully sanitised," Air Marshal Anil Khosla told a news briefing in New Delhi.

-Home Secretary Rajiv Mehrishi told reporters he hoped the two believed still to be at large would be "neutralized" overnight.
+Home Secretary Rajiv Mehrishi told reporters he hoped the two believed still to be at large would be "neutralised" overnight.
 Without recovering their bodies they could not be confirmed dead.

 That contradicted earlier statements by home ministry and army officials who, speaking on condition of anonymity, said the two holdouts had been killed.

-Officials said the attack bore the hallmarks of previous suspected assaults by Pakistan-based militant groups, underscoring the fragility of recent efforts to revive bilateral talks between the often uneasy neighbors.
+Officials said the attack bore the hallmarks of previous suspected assaults by Pakistan-based militant groups, underscoring the fragility of recent efforts to revive bilateral talks between the often uneasy neighbours.

 There was no immediate claim of responsibility.